UrMuseStore/Muse-Widgets/README.md

 # Muse-Widgets
-Find helpful information about UrMuse widgets for Adobe Muse
+Find helpful information about the Adobe Muse widgets made by UrMuse.
+Discover our widgets at https://www.urmuse.com/muse-widgets/.